Shunkei3/Applied_Econometrics_TA/README.md

 # TA session of Applied Econometrics (AECN 396/AECN896-002)

 This is the repository for TA session of AECN896-002.
-I upload the materials used in each TA session to here.
-Please feel free to reach out to me if you have any questions or have any idea about the contents of this repository.
+I upload the materials used in the TA sessions to here.
+Please feel free to reach out to me if you have any questions or have any ideas about the contents of this repository.

 ## For your studying

 ### Overview
 + Sometimes, it is good to look at the big picture, review what we have learnt so far.
 I listed main topics of each lectures.
-You can use this to check your understanding of the materials or you can know which lecture note to be referred when you review the course materials.
+You can use this to check your understanding of the materials or you can know which lecture note to be referred when you review the course materials. ([html](https://github.com/Shunkei3/Applied_Econometrics_TA/blob/main/Overview.html))
 + *NOTE*: I'm going to update this material as we progress through the class.

 ### R Exercise